caparrov/ERM-4.0.1/README.md

 * Runs the

-* Stores the outuput of the interpreter, erm.out, and the extended roofline plot (name_of_app.pdf) in the output directory.
+* Stores the output of the interpreter (erm.out) and the extended roofline plot (name_of_app.pdf) in the output directory.

 ### Output